ankur26/bookshelf/README.md

 ### Topics covered.
 1. Javascript Objects.
-2. LocalStorage in JS.
-3. Data creation/manipulation using forms and their handling.
+2. Data creation/manipulation using forms and their handling.

+### Implementation

+Project is a very barebones functionality as the objective here was to solidify our JS concepts on Objects.
+Bootstrap was used for the CSS.